Tibing/howtomake.software/blog/emotion-recognition.md

 Creating and promoting Angular applications always a hard job.
 Understanding whether users like your app or not is even harder.

-But what if I tell you, that you can track users emotions and understand what do they think about your app.
+But what if I tell you, that you can track users' emotions and understand what do they think about your app.

-The idea is the following - create a plugin that will use the camer on the users device and analyzes user's emotions at the realtime.
+The idea is the following - create a plugin that will use the camera on the user's device and analyzes the user's emotions in the realtime.
 But the users don't want to send their faces to our servers, that's why we have to make it in runtime at the browser.
-Then, send only user's reaction to our analytics, not their faces.
+Then, send only the user's reactions to our analytics, not their faces.
-After that, we'll be able to juxtapose user's reaection with the analytics and understand what exactly user likes or dislikes.
+After that, we'll be able to juxtapose the user's reaction with the analytics and understand what exactly the user likes or dislikes.

 If you still reading, I think you're intrigued.
 So, let's get our hands dirty.